 - Student organizations may present conferences, panels, and other events and bring in speakers.
 Members of such organizations may of course talk generally with others about their practice experiences as long as they comply with professional rules governing client confidences.

 - Creating a new SPO or clinic requires an investment of resources to hire supervising attorney(s), provide space, and ensure data security and client confidentiality.
 Students are encouraged to work within existing clinics and SPOs.
 Funding to start an SPO or a new clinic comes from the Law School budget and not through the student funding board or the Dean of Students Office.
-Such requests must be weighed against on-going requests to support existing clinics and SPOs.
-Please contact the Assistant Dean of Clinical and Pro Bono Programs to find out more about the institutional review process for proposed clinics or SPOs.
+Such requests are weighed against on-going requests to support existing clinics and SPOs.
+Please contact the Assistant Dean of Clinical and Pro Bono Programs for more information.

 c) Standards of professional behavior for law students.

-As future practicing lawyers, law students have standards of professional behavior and responsibilities expected of them.
+As current (for some LL.M. students) and future practicing lawyers, law students have standards of professional behavior and responsibilities.
 Please be advised that every state, including the Commonwealth of Massachusetts, has statutes and rules that prohibit the “unauthorized practice of law.”
 (See, e.g., Mass.
 Gen. Laws ch.
 221 §41; Mass.
 Rules of Professional Conduct, Rule 5.5)

 The practice of law is broadly defined and can include providing advice, in addition to direct representation.
 Just as one must get a license to practice medicine, one must be admitted to the bar in a particular state to be able to practice law.
 Law students are permitted to do legal work for clients as long as the student is working as an individual supervised by an attorney admitted to practice law in the relevant jurisdiction and that attorney takes responsibility for the legal work.
 Engaging in the unauthorized practice of law may result in criminal penalties, including fines and imprisonment.
 See Massachusetts Conveyancers Ass’n, Inc. v.
 Colonial Title & Escrow, Inc., 2001 WL 669280 (Mass.Super.
 2001) (whether a particular activity constitutes the practice of law is fact specific); Matter of Shoe Manufacturers Protective Association, 295 Mass.
 369, 372 (1936).